 At university, you can explore your interests inside and outside of the classroom.

-You can attend social events or join a student club.
-You can also play extracurricular sports or, if you live on campus, get involved in your residence community.
+You may attend social events or join a student club.
+You may also play extracurricular sports or, if you live on campus, get involved in your residence community.

 Fall Orientation at Carleton provides incoming students with a jam-packed week of fun activities, opportunities to make new friends and help transitioning to university.

-The Centre for Indigenous Initiatives (CII) offers a 1-day orientation session for new Indigenous students at the start of each academic year.
+The Centre for Indigenous Support and Community Engagement offers a half-day Read more about student life at Carleton>orientation session for new Indigenous students at the start of each academic year.
+Here they can:

 Clubs and Societies